Generated sage valley and willow-lined river scene representing the Little Wood River near Carey in Idaho, not an exact location photo

 The clearest official public anchor for the fly-only catch-and-release section.

-Carey and Richfield corridor pull-ins
+Carey and Richfield area pull-ins

 Useful for short scouting stops when the river still has enough shape to justify open-valley wading.